Learn more about our studies

 Our interdisciplinary collaboration allows ideas from multiple health professionals to contribute to improving the care of older adults by preventing delirium.
 The group has grown in size over the years since it was established in 2015.
 Multiple projects have been done by the group, leading to several conference abstracts and publications.

 The group is led by Dr. Christopher Patterson, professor emeritus of geriatric medicine at McMaster University.
-Dr. Patterson is a senior researcher at the GERAS Centre.
-Other members associated with the GERAS Centre are listed below.
+He is a senior researcher at the Geras Centre for Aging Research.

 The group has worked on improving recognition of delirium on the orthopedic ward by performing quality improvement projects about the Confusion Assessment Method.
 Efforts by the group led to an improvement in nurses’ detection of delirium.
 The group is also working on a delirium sign project that enhances communication between health professionals and families during a patient’s hospital stay.
-Our latest initiatives involve the use of Fitbit devices to track orthopedic patients’ recovery after surgery.
+The Delirium Research Group latest initiatives involve the use of Fitbit devices to track orthopedic patients’ recovery after surgery.